© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

-The profession of business ethics has long needed a highly practical resource that is designed particularly for leaders and managers — those people charged to ensure ethical practices in their organizations.
-Unfortunately, far too many resources about business ethics end up being designed primarily for philosophers, academics and social critics.
+The profession of business ethics has long needed a highly practical resource that is designed particularly for leaders and managers — those people charged with ensuring ethical practices in their organizations.
+Unfortunately, far too many resources about business ethics end up being designed primarily for philosophers, academics, and social critics.
 As a result, leaders and managers struggle to really be able to make use of the resources at all.

 Also, far too many resources about business ethics contain sensationalistic stories about businesses “gone bad” or prolonged preaching to businesses to “do the right thing”.
 These resources often explore simplistic ethical questions, such as “Should Jane steal from the company?”
 The real world of leaders and managers is often much more complex than that.

 This guide is a straightforward and highly practical tool designed to help leaders and managers implement comprehensive ethics management systems in their workplaces — systems to deal with the complex, ethical issues that can occur in the day-to-day realities of leading and managing an organization.

 For Web readers:

 This free guidebook is about 20 pages long (8 1/2″ x 11″ pages).
 If you are reading the document on the World Wide Web, please wait until the document is fully loaded before attempting to link to its sections listed below.
 The best approach to using this guidebook may be to print it out for ongoing reference.
 The Free Management Library provides additional information about ethics and a great range of other free information about management.
 For a complete list of library topics, see https://management.org/topics.htm

 The author, Carter McNamara, MBA, PhD, makes no warranty, express or implied, nor assumes any legal liability for the accuracy, completeness, or usefulness of any information from this guide.